 Huntington Bank’s deposit products are insured by the FDIC up to $250k per depositor or $500k on joint accounts.

 Their CD rates, while competitive in the past, are extremely low at the moment.
-This is on par with what we see at many large national banks such as Bank of America or Wells Fargo who have very little incentive to attractive new savers with high returns.
+This is on par with what we see at many large national banks today, such as Bank of America or Wells Fargo, who have very little incentive to attract new savers with high returns.
 I wouldn’t expect this trend to turn anytime soon, given the FEDs commitment to keep rates near zero through 2022.

 We should also note that in a normal interest rate environment Huntington Bank’s deposit rates would increase with deposit size, but today all come with the same APY (annual percentage yield).